antonvw/wex/ROADMAP.md

 # roadmap
-- check listview add filetype
-- add numbers to lib, as wex-core22.4.so
+- add numbers to lib, as wex-core-22.4.so
-- more boost

 ## backlog
 - linux print setup asserts